Skip to main content

 Organizing Data Using Tempo Accounts

-Accounts are a very powerful and flexible feature in Tempo that helps you organize your company's projects and initiatives in order to get useful time data.
-This can be time spent by multiple teams across multiple Jira projects.
+Accounts are a flexible feature in Tempo that helps you organize your company's projects and initiatives to get useful time data, such as time spent by multiple teams across multiple Jira projects.

 Watch our video: What are Tempo Accounts?